isc-projects/kea/doc/guide/api.rst

        }
    }

-This command includes a list with exactly one id of the subnet to be deleted.
+This command includes a list with exactly one ID of the subnet to be deleted.

 Response syntax: